kizbitz/train/README.md

 Waiting for instance 'jbaker-dtr' to initialize ...
 Waiting for instance 'jbaker-dtr' to initialize ...
 Waiting for instance 'jbaker-dtr' to initialize ...
+Waiting for instance 'jbaker-dtr' to initialize ...
+Waiting for instance 'jbaker-dtr' to initialize ...
+Waiting for instance 'jbaker-dtr' to initialize ...
+Waiting for instance 'jbaker-dtr' to initialize ...
 Creating instance tags for: jbaker-dtr...

 Lab 'dtr-volume' launched with tag 'dtr-volume-1':